 In the afternoon, visit the Hoa Lo Prison Museum.
 Spend time learning about Vietnam’s modern history and the conflicts of the 20th century.
 Built by French colonists in 1896 to detain Vietnamese political prisoners, Hoa Lo later became known to Americans as the “Hanoi Hilton” when it held captured U.S. pilots during the war.

-Dinner and overnight in Hanoi.
+Dinner is at your own expense (not included), and overnight in Hanoi.

 8:00 - 8:30: The driver will pick you up from your hotel in Hanoi, and from there, we’ll begin our journey to Halong City with a scenic drive through the Red River Delta.
 The trip takes around 2.5 to 3 hours, with an optional stop along the way for a short break.